 Many times mortgage disability is a rider itself on a mortgage life insurance policy.
 Common riders available when purchased as its own policy include:

 - Related mortgage expenses.
-Extends your mortgage coverage to homeowners insurance, association fees and related expenses.
+Extend your mortgage coverage to homeowners’ insurance, association fees and related expenses.

 - Unemployment waiver of premium.
-Covers your mortgage payments while you look for new employment after involuntarily losing your job.
+Pause your mortgage repayments while you look for new employment after involuntarily losing your job.